- Parliamentary Business

 Ms Lane : I might take that on notice.
 I re-emphasise that the program is not an employment program, per se.
 It is not designed to find permanent employment for young people.
 There is obviously a focus on the program preparing young people for the transition from school to work or from unemployment to work but, because it is not an employment program, I do not have the details and we have not done the projections that you are talking about.
 I would have to take it on notice.

 Mr Thompson : If it was not already obvious, Senator, we are developing this program in very close collaboration with the Department of Employment and the Department of Industry.
-So we are very much in the tent on this.
+So they are very much in the tent on this.

 Senator URQUHART: The statement of requirements refers to the program guidelines being developed.
 Did you say that they are available?